When is a Protective Order permitted in Virginia?

 What is “service of process” and why does it matter?

 Service of Process is a step in pursuing a Protective Order that often causes difficulty.
-In order for a court to enter a Protective Order, the person whom the Order is sought against must be properly “served” with the Petition for Protective Order.
+For a court to enter a Protective Order, the person whom the Order is sought against must be properly “served” with the Petition for Protective Order.
 That means that person must be given the actual Petition for the Protective Order so that he or she is aware the date and time of the hearing for the Order.
 Without proper service, the court simply lacks the power to do anything.

 What forms of relief can be granted by a Protective Order?

 Upon entry of a Protective Order, the court can order several things to happen.

 - No further acts of abuse – this is sort of a no-brainer.
 The court will always command the respondent to stop further acts of abuse.

 - No Contact – the court will generally limit contact the respondent may have with the petitioner and his/her family members.
 The most common type of limitation is simply no contact at all.
 That means no physical, telephonic, email, text, or indirect contact through a third party.
 In some cases, however, the court may allow varied types of contact.
 As you can imagine, in certain cases, the prohibition of all contact is simply unworkable, such as where the parties have a child together.

 - Granting the petitioner sole possession of the residence, requiring the respondent to pay utilities, granting the petitioner sole use of the car, or requiring the respondent to provide suitable alternative housing (family or household member cases only) – in some cases, the court can provide these forms of relief depending on the circumstances.
 They must be specifically requested for by the petitioner and evidence must be presented that they are appropriate.

 - Ordering the respondent to participate in treatment or counseling (family or household member cases only) – again, this form of relief will be considered on a case-by-case determination, and specific evidence must be demonstrated to the court that it is needed.